 Monitoring the plan

-Once the 4 Buckets Income Strategy is in place and we have been chosen to serve as your wealth management team, our role has several additional responsibilities beyond management of your investments.
+Once the 4 Buckets Retirement Income StrategySM is in place and we have been chosen to serve as your wealth management team, our role has several additional responsibilities beyond management of your investments.
 First, we help clients stay committed to the strategy based on current needs.
 If needs have not changed, then outside influences whether they be stock market, political, or global should not cause deviation from the plan.
 If material changes develop for a client, then we revisit our 4 Buckets allocations and adjust accordingly.

-As time goes on there will be various tax and estate considerations along the way.
+As time goes on their will be various tax and estate considerations along the way.
 How do you want assets transferred to beneficiaries?
 How will your spouse be taken care of in the event of your passing?
 What are income tax implications for you long term based on your current strategy?
 What are potential tax consequences for your heirs?
 We, along with local attorneys and accountants have the expertise to guide those decisions comprehensively for our clients.

 Should You Do It Yourself Instead?

 With so much at stake, yes, you could do it yourself, but what would be the potential cost?
-Whether it is setbacks from poor investment decisions, ignorance of tax and estate law, or inadequate financial planning, there are many financial hazards out there.
+Whether it is setbacks from poor investment decisions, ignorance of tax and estate law, or inadequate financial planning there are many financial hazards out there.
 Wealth management can help you avoid missteps so you can feel more confident about your entire financial picture and future.